tablexi/nucore-open/doc/HOWTO_related_repos.md

 On github, squash commits include a parenthesized branch number like `(#45)` in the commit title by default, except when the PR only includes 1 commit.
 Merge commits do not include the parenthesized branch number in the title.
 So...

 * Use **Squash** for feature PRs, and copy the PR description into the squash merge message.
-Make sure the parenthesized branch number is in the commit title so the squash commit will get described later on in the GitHub release and release ticket.
+Make sure the parenthesized branch number is in the commit title so the squash commit will get described later on in the GitHub release and release notes.
 * Use **Merge** commits for `latest_from_open_MMDDYYYY` branch PRs.
 Make sure that the related PR against nucore-open has deployed successfully before merging.

 ## PR Titles

 For feature PRs, the PR title will become the squash commit message.
-These appear later in the `bin/merge_describer` output, which is used in the`latest_from_open_MMDDYYYY` PR description, github release, and release redmine ticket.
+These appear later in the `bin/merge_describer` and `bin/release_describer` output, which is used in the`latest_from_open_MMDDYYYY` PR description, github release, and release notes.
 Try to write feature PR titles that focus on user outcomes rather than technical details - "Fix ability to download CSV" is preferred over "Resolve issues with JSON parsing".

+PR Titles that include “Shared Dev” or “Tech Task”, or start with “Security:” or “Fix:” will be automatically sorted by `bin/release_describer`.

 ## Creating a GitHub release